ZBr14n/Google-Map-Real-Estate/README.md

 - Learned how Google Map API is integrated with React.js via documentation.
 - Learned how to style a complex layout similar to websites like zillow and trulia.

 # Features to add for improvement:

-  - Filter component for price, apartment type, and bedroom.
+  - Apply redux or useContext for Filter component for price, apartment type, and bedroom.
   - When user hovers a home on the listings section, create a unique key to associate each home on the map and color code which one it is on the map.